Clifford the Big Red Dog (2000 TV series): Reception

-Clifford the Big Red Dog has received generally positive reviews from television critics and parents of young children.
 Lynne Heffley of Los Angeles Times wrote, "Clifford: The Big Red Dog focuses on positive messages with a fantasy approach.
 Based on the classic children's books by Norman Bridwell, this animated series is about a red dog who is the size of a jumbo jet to match the outsized love that his owner, a little girl named Emily, has for him."

-International broadcast
+Broadcast and home media

-A 15-minute British version (dubbed with British voice actors replacing the original American soundtrack) first aired on BBC Two in April 2002, with reruns on CBeebies and Tiny Pop.

-Internationally, German-based TV-Loonland AG handled broadcast rights to the series, while Entertainment Rights held merchandising and home media rights.

-Clifford the Big Red Dog was shown in Latin America on Discovery Kids.
-It aired in the Republic of Ireland on TG4 from 6 February 2001.
+Clifford the Big Red Dog originally aired on PBS Kids from September 4, 2000, to February 25, 2003.
+Until October 2, 2022, PBS Kids continued to air reruns of the 2000 series on some PBS stations.
+Very few PBS member stations still continue to carry the series.
+A 15-minute British version (dubbed with British voice actors replacing the original American soundtrack) first aired on BBC Two in April 2002, with reruns on CBeebies and later Tiny Pop in 2012.
+Internationally, Germany-based TV-Loonland AG handled broadcast rights to the series, while Entertainment Rights held merchandising and home media rights.
+The series was also shown in Latin America on Discovery Kids.
+In Ireland, it aired on the Gaelic-language TG4 from 6 February 2001.
 It aired in Australia on Network Ten and in New Zealand on TV2.
+In Benelux, Nickelodeon also aired the series during mid-2000s.
+During 2000s to 2010s, Lionsgate (formerly Artisan/FHE) released the series on home media.
+In Canada, Alliance Atlantis also released the series.
+The series is available to stream on Tubi and The Roku Channel.

 2019 reboot

 On May 16, 2018, Scholastic announced a reboot of the series, which premiered on December 6, 2019, for both Amazon Prime Video and PBS Kids.
 Scholastic, 100 Chickens, 9 Story Media Group and Brown Bag Films produced the series.
-Excepting Clifford, Emily Elizabeth and Birdwell Island, the new series is a complete departure from the predecessor show's character base.
+Excepting Clifford, Emily Elizabeth and Birdwell Island, the new series is a complete departure from the predecessor series' character base.

 In other media

 Direct-to-video

-In 1988, before the television series, six direct-to-video episodes based on the Clifford series (Clifford's Fun with Letters, Clifford's Fun with Sounds, Clifford's Fun with Rhymes, Clifford's Fun with Opposites, Clifford's Fun with Numbers and Clifford's Fun with Shapes) were produced by Nelvana Limited & Scholastic Media, and released on videocassette by Family Home Entertainment.
+In 1988, before the television series, six direct-to-video episodes based on the Clifford series (Clifford's Fun with Letters, Clifford's Fun with Sounds, Clifford's Fun with Rhymes, Clifford's Fun with Opposites, Clifford's Fun with Numbers and Clifford's Fun with Shapes) were produced by Nelvana Limited (Canadian) and Scholastic Media, but released on videocassette by Family Home Entertainment.
 Brent Titcomb voiced Clifford and Alyson Court voiced Emily Elizabeth.